zjijz/cse385-group1/README.md

   - [x] Get search working
   - [x] Adding loans
   - [ ] Adding holds
-  - [ ] Weird graphical glitch when adding another book to hold / loan scroller
+  - [ ] Weird graphical glitch when adding another book to hold / loan scroller (book's aren't right next to each other)
+  - [ ] Issue with searching not always having book id?
 - [x] Book Preview
   - [x] Display all book information
   - [x] Run queries to get if book is on user's hold or loan lists (and show cards based on this)